sugatoray/vscode-git-extension-pack/docs/howto-publish-extension.md

 2. Install `vsce` on you machine.

    - Install `node` on MacOS: `brew install node`
-   - Install VSCE on any OS: `npm install -g vsce`
+   - Install VSCE on any OS: `npm install -g @vscode/vsce`

+     > 🔥 NOTE: Earlier `npm install -g vsce` would have worked.
+But it has been deprecated.
+If you run this command, it will show the following warning message:
+     >
+     > ```sh
+     > npm WARN deprecated vsce@2.15.0: vsce has been renamed to @vscode/vsce.
+Install using @vscode/vsce instead.
+     > ```

 3. Check the validity of the PAT on your machine.